THE BRICK TOWNSHIP

 10.6 Military Leave of Absence

 In accordance with N.J.S.A.
 38:23-1, entitled "Leave of Absence for Field Training and Reserve Corp. of United States," and N.J.S.A.
-38:23-1.1, entitled "Leave of Absence for Field Training and National Guard, Naval Militia, Air National Guard, or Reserve Components," any permanent employee who is a member of any of the organized reserve units set forth in the aforestated statutes shall be entitled to leave of absence from the employee’s respective duty without loss of pay or time on all days on which the employee shall be engaged in compulsory field training.
+38:23-1.1, entitled "Leave of Absence for Field Training and National Guard, Naval Militia, Air National Guard, or Reserve Components," any permanent employee who is a member of any of the organized reserve units set forth in the aforestated statutes shall be entitled to leave of absence from his/her respective duty without loss of pay or time on all days on which he/she shall be engaged in compulsory field training.
 Such leave of absence shall be in addition to the regular vacation allowed each employee.

 11. SMOKE-FREE FACILITIES